Immigration & Student Visa Applications

 Applying for a visa inside the UK

 You may be able to extend your Student visa to stay longer and continue your course or study a new one.
 This applies even if you currently hold a Tier 4 (General) student visa.
-Please check the details on GOV.UK and contact Admissions if you have any questions.
+Please check the details on UKCISA and contact Admissions if you have any questions.

 UKVI aims to process all visa applications submitted in the UK within eight weeks.
 You should not travel outside the Common Travel Area (United Kingdom, Ireland, the Channel Islands and the Isle of Man) until you have received a decision.
 Your application will be withdrawn if you do.